The Grace Tame affair 2026

 Breslin, Conor, ‘She’s making no contribution to the truth’: Grace Tame’s legal claims exposed amid fallout from ‘globalize the intifada’ chant, Sky News Australia, 11 February 2026.

-Gettleman, Jeffrey, Anat Schwartz and Avishag Shaar-Yashug, The New York Times, 28 December 2023.
+Gettleman, Jeffrey, Anat Schwartz and Avishag Shaar-Yashug, 'Screams Without Words': How HAMAS Weaponized Sexual Violence on Oct.
+7, The New York Times, 28 December 2023.
+A copy of the article has been archived at The Dinah Project site.

 Grace Tame defends intifada response, Sky News Australia, 12 February 2026, YouTube, duration: 10.00 minutes.